 PIPELINE: Use this reservation for load and extract jobs.

 By default, load and extract jobs are free and use a shared pool of slots.
-BigQuery does not make guarantees about the available capacity of this shared pool or the throughput you see.
-If you are loading large amounts of data, your job might wait as slots become available.
-In that case, you might want to purchase dedicated slots and assign pipeline jobs to them.
-We recommend creating an additional dedicated reservation with idle slot sharing disabled.
+BigQuery does not guarantee capacity availability for this shared pool or the throughput you see.
+If you are loading large amounts of data, your job might wait for slots to become available.
+In that case, you might want to purchase dedicated slots and assign

-When load jobs are assigned to a reservation, they lose access to the free pool.
-Monitor performance to make sure the jobs have enough capacity.
-Otherwise, performance could actually be worse than using the free pool.
+When load and extract jobs are assigned to a reservation, they lose access to the free pool.
+You should Monitor resource utilization and jobs to ensure your reservations have enough capacity to perform better than using the free pool.

 BACKGROUND: Use this reservation when you choose to use your own reservation to run your BigQuery search index management jobs or BigQuery change data capture (CDC) background jobs.
 Also use this reservation when you replicate source databases to BigQuery with Datastream's background apply operations.

 ML_EXTERNAL: Use this reservation for BigQuery ML queries that use services that are external to BigQuery.
 For more information, see Assign slots to BigQuery ML workloads.